What is at Zero Degrees Latitude and Zero Degrees Longitude?

 Null Island

-There is a fictional island known as Null Island at zero latitude and zero longitude.
 Although it’s not clear when the concept of Null Island was conceived, it came to prominence with the release of public domain Natural Earth GIS data.
 This one square meter area island is used for troubleshooting purposes for flagging geocoding failures, which is geographic data that cannot be properly located due to an error.

 When a GIS software program or other mapping tools are unable to properly assign geographic coordinates to an address, the address record might be assigned a coordinate of 0,0 so cartographers can flag those address with errors.

-Learn more: Null Island: Where Geocoding Errors Go to Live
+Learn more: Null Island: Where Geocoding Errors Go to Live.

 This article was first published on September 17, 2015 and has since been updated.